UD-S24-CISC181/hw8-webez-basics-walkthrough/webez-basics.md

 </details>

 14. To test if your website is working correctly, you can run the tests that are included with the starter repo.
-To do this, open a terminal in VS Code and run the following command:
+To do this, open a second terminal (click `Terminal` in the top menu, and then choose `New Terminal`) in VS Code and run the following command:

 ```bash
 npm run test main